Coro, Venezuela: Surrounding area

 Traveling one hour north, the tourist will find world-famous beaches for windsurfing in the Paraguaná Peninsula.
 One hour south, "La Sierra de Coro" presents small towns with a more temperate climate and views of the city.
-On clear days, visitors will be able to see the médanos (dunes) and behind them the Paraguana Peninsula with its Cerro Santa Ana.
+On clear days, visitors will be able to see the médanos (dunes) and behind them the Paraguaná Peninsula with its Cerro Santa Ana.
 Driving west, tourists can also visit Urumaco, an important fossil site.
 The Sierra de San Luis National Park is 30 km to the south, with a number of attractions including birdwatching and nature observation; Cerro Galicia, the highest hill in the district; the Hueque resurgence cave and associated waterfalls; the Acarite river cave; and the 305 m deep Haitón del Guarataro, the deepest limestone cave in Venezuela.

 Economy

 The economy in Coro is highly dependent on state government expenditure.
 Retail commercial activity, civil construction, tourism and professional services are the principal activities of the city economy.